mynameisvasco/Sidebook/README.md

 <h2>Will Sidebook be updated?</h2>

 <p>Yes.
 I am still learning this framework, so in a near future i am planning to develop new features and upgrade the current ones.</p>

-<p>Yes.
-I am still learning this framework, so in a near future i am planning to develop new features and upgrade the current ones.</p>